-The withdrawal agreement will dismantle all cooperation based on the UK’s EU membership in a controlled manner.
-The withdrawal agreement does not lay down provisions on the future relationship between the EU and the UK.
-The withdrawal agreement provides for a transitional period until the end of 2020, during which the relationship between the EU and the UK will continue under the EU’s current rules, as if the UK were still a member of the EU.
-The only significant exception is that, during the transition period, Britain will no longer participate in EU decision-making or in the activities of EU bodies.
+The withdrawal agreement provided for a transitional period until the end of 2020, during which the EU and the UK continued to operate largely as though the UK were still a member of the EU.
+The only significant exception was that, during the transition period, the UK no longer participated in EU decision-making or in the activities of EU bodies.

 Key provisions of the withdrawal agreement include: